 To do so, please go to the Object Explorer and expand the Database folder.
-Please expand the table on which you want to create a Non Clustered Index, and Right-click on the Indexes folder will open the context menu.
-Please select New Index and then select the Non-Clustered Index.. option as shown below
+Please expand the table to create a Non Clustered Index, and Right-click on the Indexes folder will open the context menu.
+Please select New Index and then select the Non-Clustered Index..

 Once you choose the Non-Clustered Index.. option, a new window called New Index will be opened as we showed below.
 Please change the non clustered Index Name as per your requirements